jiyoungeeeeeeeeeeeeeeeeeeeee/twitter_psychopath/README.md

 💡 **Any advice, feedback, or collaboration is always welcome.**
 Since this dataset isn’t widely used, it sometimes feels like a lonely battle — but I believe there’s a lot of potential to explore together. ✨

+---
+## ☠️ Error

+If a Jupyter Notebook does not display correctly on GitHub and shows the warning **"Unable to render code block"**, you can still view it properly by copying the notebook's URL and pasting it into [https://nbviewer.org/](https://nbviewer.org/).